OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    **Consumer Telemarketing:** Ask to be removed from our consumer telemarketing lists by contacting us at one of the numbers listed here, or by sending an e-mail to privacypolicy@att.com.
+    **AT&T Consumer Telemarketing:** Ask to be removed from our consumer telemarketing lists by contacting us at one of the numbers listed here.
 You also can ask the AT&T representative to remove you from our telemarketing lists when you receive a marketing or promotional call from us.

     ' + '

-    **Business Telemarketing:** Where required by state laws and/or regulations, we honor requests to be removed from our telemarketing lists from business customers.
+    **AT&T Business Telemarketing:** Where required by state laws and/or regulations, we honor requests to be removed from our telemarketing lists from business customers.

     ' + '

-    **Do Not Call:** The FTC maintains a National Do Not Call Registry at donotcall.gov, and your state may maintain its own Do Not Call Registry.
-Putting your number on these Registries also may limit our telemarketing calls to that number.
+    **Federal Do Not Call:** The FTC maintains a National Do Not Call Registry at donotcall.gov, and your state may maintain its own Do Not Call Registry.
+Putting your number on these Registries also may limit our AT&T telemarketing calls to that number.

     ' + '